Dr. Kulin Sheth – Best Cardiologist in Ahmedabad

-Heart Valve Treatment Without Open-Heart Surgery in Ahmedabad — TAVI & BMV at Apollo CVHF
+Heart Valve Treatment Without Open-Heart Surgery in Ahmedabad TAVI & BMV at Apollo CVHF

-TAVI — Transcatheter Aortic Valve Implantation
+TAVI Transcatheter Aortic Valve Implantation

-TAVI (also called TAVR — Transcatheter Aortic Valve Replacement) is a procedure used to replace a severely narrowed aortic valve — a condition called aortic stenosis — without open-heart surgery.
+TAVI (also called TAVR, Transcatheter Aortic Valve Replacement) is a procedure used to replace a severely narrowed aortic valve, a condition called aortic stenosis, without open-heart surgery.

 The aortic valve controls blood flow from the heart to the rest of the body.
 When it becomes severely narrowed, the heart has to work much harder to pump blood through the restricted opening.
-This causes progressive symptoms — breathlessness, chest pain, dizziness, and fainting — and, if left untreated, carries a very poor prognosis.
+This causes progressive symptoms of breathlessness, chest pain, dizziness, and fainting and, if left untreated, carries a very poor prognosis.

 How Is TAVI Performed?